lamoda/gonkey/README.md

 Parameters:
 - `uris` (mandatory) - a list of resources, each resource can be configured as a separate mock-service using any available request constraints and response strategies (see example)
-- `basePath` - common base route for all resources, empty by default

 Example:
 ```yaml